 TSS Visa – Short-Term Stream

-The Short-Term stream will include the following criteria:
+The Short-Term stream includes the following criteria:

 - Renewal: Capacity for visa renewal onshore once only.